-- H 4.1 Encourage adequate provision of low and moderate-income housing opportunities to meet inventory goals and the distribution of such housing throughout the city. - H4.2 Act positively on programs and proposals that would increase the availability of low cost housing and assistance to lower income households, including elderly. - H4.3 Actively participate in regional housing planning and coordination programs and work closely with the Longview Housing Authority and other local, regional, state and federal authorities to see that housing needs of lower income persons are met. - H 4.4 Work with the Longview Housing Authority and with the state to educate citizens on existing housing programs and other opportunities for housing assistance.
+- H4.1 Encourage adequate provision of low and moderate-income housing opportunities to meet inventory goals and the distribution of such housing throughout the city. - H4.2 Act positively on programs and proposals that would increase the availability of low cost housing and assistance to lower income households, including elderly. - H 4.3 Actively participate in regional housing planning and coordination programs and work closely with local, regional, state and federal housing providers to see that housing needs of lower income persons are met. - H4.4 Work with local, regional, state and federal housing providers to educate citizens on existing housing programs and other opportunities for housing assistance.

-- H4.5 Carefully examine the needs of the current and projected residents, in order to direct new housing development, rehabilitated housing, and assisted housing developments to where it is most needed. - H 4.6 Work to increase the opportunity for all residents to purchase or rent affordable safe and sanitary housing. - H4.7 Address the needs of the elderly and prepare for an aging population.
-Strategies the city may pursue include: - Review the availability of land zoned for high-density housing; - Encourage the construction of multi-family structures with smaller living units (with one or two bedrooms) and more compact housing types (cluster, townhouse, apartment, or condominiums); - Consider the proximity to shopping, medical facilities, libraries, public transportation routes, retail and service centers, and parks.
+- H 4.5 Carefully examine the needs of the current and projected residents, in order to direct new housing development, rehabilitated housing, and assisted housing developments to where it is most needed. - H 4.6 Work to increase the opportunity for all residents to purchase or rent affordable safe and sanitary housing. - H 4.7 Address the needs of the elderly and prepare for an aging population.
+Strategies the city may pursue include: - Review the availability of land zoned for high-density housing; - Encourage the construction of multi-family structures with smaller living units (with one or two bedrooms) and more compact housing types (cluster, townhouse, apartment, or condominiums): - Consider the proximity to shopping, medical facilities, libraries, public transportation routes, retail and service centers, and parks.